top of page

 22mm Sclera Contacts

 These are what people tend to imagine when they think about sclera contacts.
+They do not alter vision as they are not a lens.

 They cover most of the sclera making the whole of the eye appear to be one color or pattern.
 For example, a black sclera 22mm contact is often used to give the impression of vampire eyes.